hector-hs3/spa-template/README.md

-# St. Dominic Catholic Church Miami
+# Sample Catholic Church SPA

 ## A Single Page React Application

 ---

-This project is made with much love ❤️ to help St. Dominic Catholic Church reach its members and display relevant/important information to site visitors.
+This project is made with much love ❤️ to help Catholic Churches reach their members and display relevant/important information to site visitors.

 ### Background